OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Vasque Breeze 2.0 at MID hiking boot

-The Best Hiking Boots For Plantar Fasciitis in 2023
+Our Recommended Hiking Boots For Plantar Fasciitis

 1) Salomon X Ultra 3 Mid GTX

-The EnergyCell midsole also does a great job absorbing shock, which is also important in reducing foot pain and plantar fasciitis
+The EnergyCell midsole also does a great job absorbing shock, which is also important in reducing foot pain and plantar fasciitis.

 • Descent Control Technology